TristanH/evernote_update_bug_poc/README.md

-# evernote_update_bug_poc

-## Note: you must be running on python 3.8.12 (or lower) for this POC to work, as there is an issue with the evernote3 python library that does not allow higher versions.
+### Note: you must be running on python 3.8.12 (or lower) for this POC to work, as there is an issue with the evernote3 python library that does not allow higher versions.

 To run: